Tips for Contest Entries – Part 1

 6. Don’t Forget Manufacturer and Special Awards!

-Many convention contests and shows have a central structure for awards, but also have one or more supplemental awards.
-The supplemental awards are often sponsored by manufacturers, but some may be awarded for particular subjects or other factors.
-It’s always worth looking out for a manufacturer whose products you like.
-You’ll help them by showing off their figures, and you’ll have a chance at winning some prizes and recognition.
+Many show competitions and convention contests have a central structure for awards, but also have one or more supplemental awards.
+The supplemental awards are often sponsored by manufacturers, but there may also be awards for particular subject matter or other elements.
+It’s always worth checking to see if there are awards for your favourite manufacturer(s).
+Using their figures in your entries will help them by showcase their products, and give you a chance to win some prizes and recognition.
 I’ve been at many a competition where manufacturer contests were lightly entered, even when the manufacturers were offering generous prize support and/or cool trophies!
-That said, it is generally the case that higher value cash prizes attract more entries, particularly if it’s from a company that’s already established and many people may own some of their figures.
+That said, it is generally the case that higher value cash prizes attract more entries, particularly if it’s from a company that’s well-established and popular.

 Msp prizes 2019 2The medals at the front are the general awards for the MSP Open in 2019.
 All of the other trophies and items are special awards and prizes!